wtfzambo/glue-devcontainer-template/README.md

 - [Known issues](#known-issues)
 - [Contributing](#contributing)

-This repo provides an out-of-the-box configurable template to develop and test AWS Glue jobs locally, with linting, code formatting, testing and so on.
+This repo provides an out of the box configurable template to develop and test AWS Glue jobs locally, with linting, code formatting, testing and so on.

 <center>
 <img src="assets/example.gif" width=80%>